About the National Day of Remembrance and Action on Violence Against Women

 December 6th was declared by Canada's Parliament as the National Day of Remembrance and Action on Violence Against Women following the murder of 14 women at L'Ecole Polytechnique in Montreal on this day in 1989.
 Remembering this horrific event has become the basis of recognizing and supporting action against widespread violence committed against women in our society.

-This year's December 6th event will be held on Friday, December 5, in the Husky Oil Great Hall, Rozsa Centre, University of Calgary
+This year's December 6th events will be held on Friday, December 4, in the Husky Oil Great Hall, Rozsa Centre, University of Calgary.
+The theme is Truth and Reconciliation.

 Admission is free and the event is open to the public.